Thorns FC: The Curse of Cary

 the Thorns backline let her.

-Sam Hiatt shuffled backwards a couple of steps, providing Matsukubo with one of those setpiece dummy things and Portland nothing but a screen for Matsukubo’s shot, which bent the shot inside the far post and it was back to being all square.
+Sam Hiatt shuffled backwards a couple of steps, providing Matsukubo with one of those setpiece dummy things and Portland nothing but a screen for Matsukubo’s shot, which bent inside the far post and it was back to being all square.

 And after that?
 The first half was pretty much all Carolina: